 In this mollies fish types ultimate guide, we’ll be exploring 15 of the most popular types of mollies tropical fish that can bring beauty and personality into any tank.

-We will go over their unique characteristics and discuss what kind of maintenance each variety needs so that you choose the best option for your aquarium!
+We will go over ALL kinds of molly fish, AND their unique characteristics and discuss what kind of maintenance each variety needs so that you choose the best option for your aquarium!

 Molly Fish, scientifically known as Poecilia sphenops, is a species of freshwater fish classified in the family Poeciliidae.